Static screening in a degenerate electron plasma: Conclusions

 \section{Conclusions}

-We present a self contained derivation of the Wigner crystallization in a bidimensional one-component classical plasma and its relation to the Goldstone theorem.
+We presented a self contained derivation of the Lindhard theory of static screening in a degenerate ideal electron plasma which explains the nature of the Friedel oscillations.
 This derivation can be used in statistical physics books for graduate students.
+We followed Section 4.1 of the book ``Coulomb Liquids'' of N. H. March and M. P. Tosi \cite{March-Tosi}.